Endometritis is an inflammation or irritation of the lining of the uterus (the endometrium). It is not the same as endometriosis.

 The following tests may be performed:

 You will need to take antibiotics to treat the infection and prevent complications.
 Finish all your medicine if you have been given antibiotics after a pelvic procedure.
-Also, go to all follow-up visits with your health care provider.
+Also, go to all follow-up visits with your provider.

 You may need to be treated in the hospital if your symptoms are severe or occur after childbirth.